 POLICY CCR 7.
 Provide publicly accessible information on proposed Official Community Plan and Zoning Bylaw amendments, changes to municipal infrastructure and/or servicing via the municipal website, email distribution list, and/or community message boards.
 POLICY CCR 8.
 Aim to provide residents with at least two weeks' notice of a public engagement session.
 POLICY CCR 9.
 Strive for inclusive, accessible public engagement that is conducted in a neutral, fair, and open manner.
 POLICY CCR 10.
 Continue to encourage public participation at public hearings and other meetings of Council.
+POLICY CCR 11.
 Continue to publish agendas, minutes, and recordings of all Council meetings except those items discussed In-Camera.
+POLICY CCR 12.
+Continue to respond to community inquiries within a reasonable timeframe.